 - PhD or equivalent degree in Immunology or a related field.

-- Expertise with multicolor flow cytometry, adoptive T cell transfer, APC and T cell isolation from lymphoid organs and skin, mouse models of autoimmunity and cancer, autophagy and/or oxidative stress.
+- Expertise with multicolor flow cytometry, APC and T cell isolation from lymphoid organs, tumors and/or skin, and/or mouse models of cancer and autoimmunity.

 To apply: please send cover letter and c.v. to Karen Hastings email@example.com